donhasmo/theepicbook-azdevops/README.md

 7. Terraform will create your infrastructure and ansible will configure the epicbook app.

-8. After 10 minutes, terraform will destroy the app as it is a practice project
+8. After 10 minutes, terraform will begin to destroy the resources as it is a practice project